jyrg02/Leiden/PCNI/Readings/Week 2/stormNewDawnNationalism2018.md

 	* Trivial forms of nationalism have played a role since the 18th century. [^8]
 	* Unintended nationalizing due to modernization or symbopls/practices are hard to study due to primary sources and their societal acceptance (are they representative enough)
 		* Study of novels, dress, world fairs, champagne and Michelin (FR)
-# Nationalism and its impact on methodlogy
+# Nationalism and its impact on methodology
 >[!note] The Nation-State model
 >Borders of states overlap with nations.
 National culture is more dominant within the state but does not overlap with other nations (it stops at a nations borders).
 Residents should be citizens and participate in national culture (a uniform type of culture). [^14]
 * Social sciences takes nation-states are granted[^9]